seng438-winter-2023/seng438-a2-christinaWyllie/seng438-a2-Group9.md

 	Test Case Names:
   - public void createNumberArrayValidInput()
     - Tests that passing in valid double array containing both positive and negative numbers creates expected Double array
     - FAIL
-public void createNumberArrayValidInputLength()
+  - public void createNumberArrayValidInputLength()
-Tests that passing in both positive and negative numbers in an array creates expected length array PASS public void createNumberArrayLargeInput()
+    - Tests that passing in both positive and negative numbers in an array creates expected length array
+    - PASS
+  - public void createNumberArrayLargeInput()
-Tests that passing in largest positive number that can be held in a double creates expected output PASS public void createNumberArraySmallInput()
+    - Tests that passing in largest positive number that can be held in a double creates expected output
+    - PASS
+  - public void createNumberArraySmallInput()
-Tests that passing in largest negative number that can be held in a double creates expected output PASS public void createNumberArrayEmptyInput()
+    - Tests that passing in largest negative number that can be held in a double creates expected output
+    - PASS
+  - public void createNumberArrayEmptyInput()
-Tests that passing in an empty double[] creates empty Double[] PASS public void createNumberArrayThrowsInvalidParameterException() Tests that passing in null data argument throws InvalidParameterException FAIL public void createNumberArray2DValidInput()
+    - Tests that passing in an empty double[] creates empty Double[]
+    - PASS
+  - public void createNumberArrayThrowsInvalidParameterException()
+    - Tests that passing in null data argument throws InvalidParameterException
+    - FAIL
+  - public void createNumberArray2DValidInput()
-Tests that passing in a valid double[][] with both positive and negative numbers creates expected Double[][] FAIL public void createNumberArray2DCorrectRowsLength() Tests that passing in valid double[][] creates Double[][] with correct number of rows PASS public void createNumberArray2DCorrectColumnsLength() Tests that passing in a double[][] creates Double[][] with the correct number of columns PASS public void createNumberArray2DEmptyInput()
+    - Tests that passing in a valid double[][] with both positive and negative numbers creates expected Double[][]
+    - FAIL
+  - public void createNumberArray2DCorrectRowsLength()
+    - Tests that passing in valid double[][] creates Double[][] with correct number of rows
+    - PASS
+  - public void createNumberArray2DCorrectColumnsLength()
+    - Tests that passing in a double[][] creates Double[][] with the correct number of columns
+    - PASS
+  - public void createNumberArray2DEmptyInput()
-Tests that passing in an empty double[][] creates empty Double[][] PASS public void createNumberArray2DLargeInput()
+    - Tests that passing in an empty double[][] creates empty Double[][]
+    - PASS
+  - public void createNumberArray2DLargeInput()
-Tests that passing in a double[][] containing largest positive value that can be held in a double creates the expected Double[][]
+    - Tests that passing in a double[][] containing largest positive value that can be held in a double creates the expected Double[][]
-PASS
+    - PASS
-public void createNumberArray2DSmallInput()
+  - public void createNumberArray2DSmallInput()
-Tests that passing in a double[][] containing largest negative value that can be held in a double creates the expected Double[][]
+    - Tests that passing in a double[][] containing largest negative value that can be held in a double creates the expected Double[][]
-PASS
+    - PASS
-public void createNumberArray2DThrowsInvalidParameterException()
+  - public void createNumberArray2DThrowsInvalidParameterException()
-Tests that passing in null data argument throws invalid parameter exception FAIL
+    - Tests that passing in null data argument throws invalid parameter exception
+    - FAIL

 Class Name: CalculateTotalTest
 	Test Case Names
-public void calculateColumnWithLowerBound()
+  - public void calculateColumnWithLowerBound()
-Tests that passing in the lower bound returns the correct sum of columns with that index.
+    - Tests that passing in the lower bound returns the correct sum of columns with that index
-Pass.
+    - Pass
-public void calculateColumnWithAboveLowerBound()
+  - public void calculateColumnWithAboveLowerBound()
-Tests that passing in an in-between value returns the correct sum of columns with that index PASS public void calculateColumnWithUpperBound()
+    - Tests that passing in an in-between value returns the correct sum of columns with that index
+    - PASS
+  - public void calculateColumnWithUpperBound()
-Tests that passing in the upper bound returns the correct sum of columns with that index PASS public void calculateColumnWithNegativeValues()
+    - Tests that passing in the upper bound returns the correct sum of columns with that index
+    - PASS
+  - public void calculateColumnWithNegativeValues()
-Tests that negative values get added up correctly
+    - Tests that negative values get added up correctly
-PASS
+    - PASS
-public void calculateColumnWithNullData()
+  - public void calculateColumnWithNullData()
-Tests that passing in null throws correct exception FAIL public void calculateRowWithLowerBound()
+    - Tests that passing in null throws correct exception
+    - FAIL
+  - public void calculateRowWithLowerBound()
-Tests that passing in the lower bound returns the correct sum of columns with that index FAIL public void calculateRowWithAboveLowerBound()
+    - Tests that passing in the lower bound returns the correct sum of columns with that index
+    - FAIL
+  - public void calculateRowWithAboveLowerBound()
-Tests that passing in an in-between value returns the correct sum of columns with that index FAIL public void calculateRowWithUpperBound()
+    - Tests that passing in an in-between value returns the correct sum of columns with that index
+    - FAIL
+  - public void calculateRowWithUpperBound()
-Tests that passing in the upper bound returns the correct sum of columns with that index FAIL public void calculateRowWithNullData()
+    - Tests that passing in the upper bound returns the correct sum of columns with that index
+    - FAIL
+  - public void calculateRowWithNullData()
-Tests that passing in null throws correct exception FAIL public void calculateRowWithNegativeValues()
+    - Tests that passing in null throws correct exception
+    - FAIL
+  - public void calculateRowWithNegativeValues()
-Tests that negative values get added up correctly
+    - Tests that negative values get added up correctly
-FAIL
+    - FAIL

 Class Name: RangeTest
 	Test Case Names
-setUp()
+  - setUp()
-public void lowerBoundRange()
+  - public void lowerBoundRange()
-testing method getLowerBound() for case where upper bound != lower bound PASS public void lowerBoundEqualRange() testing method getLowerBound() for case where upper bound == lower bound PASS public void upperBoundRange() testing method getUpperBound() for case where upper bound != lower bound FAIL public void upperBoundEqualRange() testing method getUpperBound() for case where upper bound == lower bound PASS public void lengthRange() testing method getLength() for range with length greater than 0 PASS public void lengthEqualRange() testing method getLength() for range with length equal to 0 PASS public void rangeContainsValueInRange() testing method contains() for valid value between boundary PASS public void rangeContainsLowerBound() testing method contains() for valid value on lower boundary PASS public void rangeContainsUpperBound() testing method contains() for valid value on upper boundary PASS public void rangeContainsPastLowerBound() testing method contains() for invalid value outside lower boundary PASS public void rangeContainsPastUpperBound() testing method contains() for invalid value outside upper boundary PASS
+    - testing method getLowerBound() for case where upper bound != lower bound
+    - PASS
+  - public void lowerBoundEqualRange()
+    - testing method getLowerBound() for case where upper bound == lower bound
+    - PASS
+  - public void upperBoundRange()
+    - testing method getUpperBound() for case where upper bound != lower bound
+    - FAIL
+  - public void upperBoundEqualRange()
+    - testing method getUpperBound() for case where upper bound == lower bound
+    - PASS
+  - public void lengthRange()
+    - testing method getLength() for range with length greater than 0
+    - PASS
+  - public void lengthEqualRange()
+    - testing method getLength() for range with length equal to 0
+    - PASS
+  - public void rangeContainsValueInRange()
+    - testing method contains() for valid value between boundary
+    - PASS
+  - public void rangeContainsLowerBound()
+    - testing method contains() for valid value on lower boundary
+    - PASS
+  - public void rangeContainsUpperBound()
+    - testing method contains() for valid value on upper boundary
+    - PASS
+  - public void rangeContainsPastLowerBound()
+    - testing method contains() for invalid value outside lower boundary
+    - PASS
+  - public void rangeContainsPastUpperBound()
+    - testing method contains() for invalid value outside upper boundary
+    - PASS

 # 4 How the team work/effort was divided and managed